PHASE 4 OF 7

 Cursor

-• Multi-line cursor predictions that understand your intent
+• Multi-line predictions that read your intent

 Edit, don't create